coder/coder/docs/admin/notifications.md

 ## Configuration

+You can modify the notification delivery behavior using the following server flags.

 | Required | CLI                                 | Env                                     | Type       | Description                                                                                                           | Default |
 |:--------:|-------------------------------------|-----------------------------------------|------------|-----------------------------------------------------------------------------------------------------------------------|---------|
 |    ✔️    | `--notifications-dispatch-timeout`  | `CODER_NOTIFICATIONS_DISPATCH_TIMEOUT`  | `duration` | How long to wait while a notification is being sent before giving up.                                                 | 1m      |